Pablo Escobar

-Escobar's legacy remains controversial; while many denounce the heinous nature of his crimes, he was seen as a "Robin Hood-like" figure for many in Colombia, as he provided many amenities to the poor.
+Escobar's legacy remains controversial; while many denounce the heinous nature of his crimes, he was seen as a "Robin Hood-like" figure for many in Colombia, as he provided amenities to the poor.
 His killing was mourned and his funeral attended by over 25,000 people.
 Additionally, his private estate, Hacienda Nápoles, has been transformed into a theme park.
 His life has also served as inspiration for or has been dramatized widely in film, television, and in music.

 Early life

 Pablo Emilio Escobar Gaviria was born on 1 December 1949 in Rionegro, Antioquia Department.
-He was the third of seven children and grew up in the neighboring city of Medellin.
+He belonged to the Paisa ethnic subgroup.
+His family was of Spanish origin, specifically from the Basque Country, and also had Italian roots.
+He was the third of seven children and grew up in poverty, in the neighboring city of Medellín.
 His father was a small farmer and his mother was a teacher.
 Escobar left high school in 1966 just before his 17th birthday, before returning two years later with his cousin Gustavo Gaviria.
-At this time, the hard life on the streets of Medellin had polished them into gangster bullies in the eyes of teachers.
-The two dropped out of school after more than a year, but Escobar, who did not give up, briefly became autonomous in Latin America by forging high school diplomas.
-He then studied in college with the goal of becoming a criminal lawyer, a politician, and eventually the president, but had to give up because of lack of money.
+At this time, the life they led on the streets of Medellín hardened them, and they were viewed as bullies in the eyes of teachers.
+The two dropped out of school after more than a year, but Escobar did not renounce getting an education.
+Having forged a high school diploma, he studied briefly in college with the goal of becoming a criminal lawyer, a politician, and eventually the president but had to give up because of lack of money.

 Criminal career

 Early

-Escobar began his criminal career in 1966.
-Escobar is rumored to have started his criminal career with his gang by stealing tombstones, sandblasting their inscriptions, and reselling them, though his most likely first crime was street fraud.
-After dropping out of school, Escobar began to join car theft gangs, and at the age of 20 was already a household name for car thieves.
-He and his gang stole cars and dismantled them to sell their parts, and with enough money on hand, Escobar bribed officials to launder his loot.
-While arrest records have been lost, Escobar apparently sat in a Medellin prison for several months before his 20th birthday.
-Escobar soon became involved in violent crime, employing criminals to kidnap people who owed him money and demand ransoms, sometimes tearing up tickets even when Escobar received the ransom.
-His most famous kidnapping victim was businessman Diego Echavarria, who was kidnapped and eventually killed in the summer of 1971, Escobar received a $50,000 ransom from the Echavarria family; his gang became well-known for this kidnapping.
+Escobar started his criminal career with his gang by stealing tombstones, sandblasting their inscriptions, and reselling them.
+After dropping out of school, Escobar began to join gangs to steal cars.
+Escobar soon became involved in violent crime, employing criminals to kidnap people who owed him money and demand ransoms, sometimes tearing up ransom notes even when Escobar had received the ransom.
+His most famous kidnapping victim was businessman Diego Echavarria, who was kidnapped and eventually killed in the summer of 1971, Escobar received a $50,000 ransom from the Echavarria family; his gang became well known for this kidnapping.